JonLerida/Cabify-Challenge/README.md

 Python has been the chosen language, it provides simple but yet powerful tools to deploy APIs.

 Among all the public tutorials existing about how to code HTTP servers in any language, I rather chose to write my own implementation, which includes own server set up and HTTP request parser.

 I think this is important, not only because it allows me to fully understand any point of the code, but because I reduce the number of package dependencies needed to run the application.

 ___
 ## 1. Project structure
 The project is divided in several folders, as well as some configuration, auxiliar files (for example, README.md).

 All the Python code is inside the `src` folder.
 It includes the main server (`server.py`), as well as all the class implementations (such as `car.py`).
 Class implementations are extremely self explained.

 Static files (for this project, http response templates) reside in the `static` folder.
 Both static files are used for the HTTP responses (one of them is for HTML responses, not included in this challenge).

 ___
 ## 2. Code flow
 Once the server has started, it will create a new thread which will bind a socket to the localhost IP.
 The port used (as stated in the challenge definition) is 9091.
 The `Server` instance will fill all the needed attributes (such as the `available_cars` or `served_groups` lists).
 After that, an infinite loop runs and handles all the data received in the binded socket.

 Since the HTTP requests message size is not predefined, we need to define a timer which allows us to keep reading data until either the message or the timeout is completed.
 This is specially important in the `PUT /cars` request, which includes all the car information in a JSON file embedded in the HTTP request body

 All the requests are piped to the `Request` class, which implements a self defined HTTP parser.
 It probably has way less features than the `BaseHTTPRequestHandler`, but works well for the challenge definition and allows us to reduce the dependencies.
 Once the request has been parsed, the following is self-explanatory: select the `Server` method to handle the request; act in the server side if neccessary; send a response.

-[comment]: <> (___)

-[comment]: <> (## 3.
-Details)

-[comment]: <> (### 3.1 Data structure)

-[comment]: <> (Since the challenge is pretty simple, I decided not to use external database, but to use class attributes for all the data stored during the server lifetime.)

-[comment]: <> (### 3.2 Own interpretations)

 ## 3. Future work
 I assumed all the communication through the API is done by a trusted client, so I avoided using authenthication or security methods.

 In other escenarios, all the requests may be checked by another thread before piping them to the `Server`.
 The use of cookies and personal-tokens could be a good solution.

+## 4. Problems during the work
+This is my very first time using Docker and Continous-Integration (CI) via GitLab, so I really needed to self explore and learn both technologies/methods.

+I found the coding part of the challenge quite simple, but really struggled when tried to understand all the container and tests part.

+Finally (after reading all the guides, bug-assist threads and everything I could find about these topics), I managed to complete all the tests successfully.